davidsilvasp/feed-reader/README.md

     The first test suite.
 This suite is all about the RSS feeds definitions, the allFeeds variable in the application.

     * **Specifications:**
-        * Should ensures that the allFeeds variable is defined and not empty.
+        * Should ensure that the allFeeds variable is defined and not empty.
         * Should ensure that all feed has a name defined and that it is not empty.